When you were a small child, your parents taught you to count

 honest.
 When it doesn’t know the exact number, it warns you with this

 special prefix.
-Later, we shall show you really strange facts about
+Later, we will show you really strange facts about

 “computer numbers,” and you will then truly appreciate that DrRacket